System of National Accounts: Extrapolated estimates

 Statisticians do admit that data errors and inaccuracies are possible, it is an occupational risk and a challenge.
 It would be preferable to have comprehensive survey data available as a basis for estimation.
 But they would argue that it is usually possible to find estimation techniques that keep margins of error within acceptable bounds.
-The real problem may be, that errors can be corrected only quite some time after the publication deadline, in the light of fresh data or additional data (cf. the Bureau of Labor Statistics controversy about large after-the-fact revisions of monthly estimates which are used as short-term economic indicators).
+The real problem may be, that errors can be corrected only quite some time after the publication deadline, in the light of fresh data or additional data (cf. the US Bureau of Labor Statistics controversy in 2025 about large after-the-fact revisions of the monthly employment estimates, which are used as short-term economic indicators).

+Modern digital technology and econometric techniques can supply more accurate, and comprehensive quarterly accounts.
+Yet this still assumes the existence of a large inventory of observational data as the basis for the estimates.

 Budgetary issues

-The 2024/2025 budgetary crisis of the United Nations has an impact on statistical work across the UN (cutbacks in staffing and technical assistance services; project delays and the shelving of flagship projects; data quality risks; insufficient funding for reporting, classification upgrades, and outreach), and that affects the entire global statistical community.
-If governments refuse to pay for the production of high quality statistics with qualified staff, statisticians can only do what they are able to do, with the techniques they have.
+The 2024–2026 budgetary crisis of the United Nations has an impact on statistical work across the UN (cutbacks in staffing and technical assistance services; project delays and the shelving of flagship projects; data quality risks; insufficient funding for reporting, classification upgrades, and outreach), and that affects the entire global statistical community.

+If governments refuse to pay for the production of high quality statistics with qualified staff, statisticians can only do what they are able to do, with the techniques and resources they have.
 Imperfect statistics may be better to have, than no statistics at all.

 In the future, digital technology and artificial intelligence will most likely make the production of economic statistics easier, cheaper, faster and better.
 In particular, artificial intelligence can potentially provide much faster data error detection and error correction.
-However, artificial intelligence is not a panacea and it may introduce new errors in information systems: “Hundreds of Wikipedia articles may contain AI-generated errors.
-Editors are working around the clock to stamp them out.”
+However, artificial intelligence is not a panacea and it may introduce new errors in information systems: "Hundreds of Wikipedia articles may contain AI-generated errors.
+Editors are working around the clock to stamp them out."